 Please, pack light.
 We are serious about this – we move around a lot; you just do not need much to cope with tropical life!
 Please do not bring anything more than you must.
 Lay out your hopeful things to take and then do a serious paring down please!
 And please do not pack any essential medications, or your vital optics, in your checked luggage!

 TRAVEL TIP: Imagine NOT getting your suitcase.
-Wear your most important shoes for the field, have one day’s clothing change, and a change of underwear!
+Wear your most important shoes for the field and have one day’s clothing change (including a change of underwear!).
+And please DO NOT pack any essential medications or vital optics in your checked luggage!

 Spending Money